vu-rdm-tech/metadata/README.md

 - To edit the introduction text: edit `source/part/minimal-guide-introduction.md`
 - To edit the main document structure edit `source/docs/minimal-guide.md`

 ### 4b.
-Edit the metadata table for a specific repository
+Edit the metadata table for a specific tool
 - For OSF project metadata, edit `source/docs/osf-project-metadata-table.md`.
 - For Yoda, edit `source/docs/yoda-metadata-table.md`.
 ### 5. Update the version number